ibm-cloud-docs/BlockStorage/managing-storage-limits.md

    >*For example, "90 days."*

 - **Provide a 90-day forecast of expected average capacity usage of these volumes.**
-   >*"I expect 25 percent to be used in 30 days, 50 percent to be used in 60 days and 75 percent to be used in 90 days."*
+   >*"I expect 25% to be used in 30 days, 50% to be used in 60 days and 75% to be used in 90 days."*

 Respond to all questions and statements in your request.
 They are required for processing and approval.
 {: important}